Last updated: October 16, 2024

 HELOC alternatives

-If a HELOC’s structure and variable interest rates don’t fit your needs, you can always choose a similar product, like a home equity loan or cash-out refinance.
+If a HELOC’s structure and variable interest rates don’t fit your needs, you might want to choose a similar product like a home equity loan or cash-out refinance.

 Home equity loan

-A home equity loan differs from a HELOC in that it allows you to borrow money against the equity you've built up in your home and receive a lump sum rather than tapping into a revolving line of credit.
-A home equity loan usually has a fixed rate and provides more stability than other loans.
+A home equity loan differs from a HELOC in that it allows you to borrow money from the equity you've built up in your home and receive a lump sum rather than tapping into a revolving line of credit.
+A home equity loan usually has a fixed rate so may provide more stability than other loan types in some cases.

-Additionally, this type of loan often comes with lower interest rates than credit cards or personal loans, but it does require you to have good credit and meet certain collateral requirements.
+Additionally, this type of loan usually requires you to have good credit and meet certain collateral requirements.

 Cash out refinance

 Another option is a cash out refinance.
-With this type of refinancing, you take out a larger loan than what currently exists on your mortgage and use the difference between the two loans as cash in hand.
+With this type of refinancing, you take out a larger loan than your current mortgage and get the difference between the two amounts in cash.
 For example, if your home is worth $400,000 and the current balance on your mortgage is $150,000, you might be able to refinance for $200,000 and get $50,000 in cash after paying closing costs.

 You can use an online tool like a cash out refinance calculator to find out how much cash you may be able to get if you go this route.